adafruit/Adafruit_CircuitPython_DPS310/README.rst

 Known Issues
 ============
 Library extensive features might not be compatible with memory limited boards.
-For boards with more memory avalaible you could use the code present in ``dps310_advanced.py``.
+For boards with more memory available you could use the code present in ``dps310_advanced.py``.
 For usage refer to ``dps310_simpletest_advanced.py``